-- 1. Any portion of land which is changed to a parking or other vehicular use area shall be improved where subject to wheeled traffic. - a.
-Well-maintained gravel or chat surfaces are usually sufficient for parking areas of up to 20 spaces.
-Bricks or pavers are also appropriate for most residential parking areas. - b.
-For larger parking areas, pavement should comply with the U.S. Environmental Protection Agency's Best Management Practices for porous asphalt pavement, permeable interlocking concrete pavement, or pervious concrete pavement. - c.
+1. Any portion of land which is changed to a parking or other vehicular use area shall be improved where subject to wheeled traffic.

+b.
+For larger parking areas, pavement should comply with the U.S. Environmental Protection Agency's Best Management Practices for porous asphalt pavement, permeable interlocking concrete pavement, or pervious concrete pavement.

+c.
 Proposals for traditional asphalt or concrete pavement in conjunction with multifamily or non-residential uses will be evaluated by the Commission on a case by case basis.
-(Staff may approve limited applications of traditional concrete pavement in association with single and two-family uses.) - 2.
-Any land being paved to accommodate parking for a new use should not exceed 110% of the area required for parking and maneuvering (prior to applying any reductions or waivers).
-The Commission may allow an applicant to pave up to 150% of the area required if it is demonstrated to the Commission's satisfaction that: - a.
-The pattern and character of development in the vicinity is consistent with the request for additional parking; and - b.
+(Staff may approve limited applications of traditional concrete pavement in association with single and two-family uses.)

+2. Any land being paved to accommodate parking for a new use should not exceed 110% of the area required for parking and maneuvering (prior to applying any reductions or waivers).
+The Commission may allow an applicant to pave up to 150% of the area required if it is demonstrated to the Commission's satisfaction that:

+a.
+The pattern and character of development in the vicinity is consistent with the request for additional parking; and b.
 Paving the additional area will be sufficiently mitigated by the use of porous or semi-permeable paving systems, additional landscaping beyond the minimum required, or other innovative mitigation measures.